No application fees through 2024 for certificates and degrees!

 Additional information for active duty military students can be found at www.virginia.edu/registrar/military.html

-Over ten percent of the School’s students are veterans, or spouses or children of veterans.
+About 10 percent of the School’s students are veterans, and about 16 percent are either veterans, active duty military, or spouses or children of veterans.
 SCPS is committed to ensuring their access to quality degree and certificate programs, and services that help them succeed.

 The University of Virginia and the School of Continuing and Professional Studies are committed to supporting active duty service members, veterans, reservists, guardsmen, and dependents in pursuing their academic and professional goals by assisting them in maximizing the use of their educational benefits at the University.
 We strive to be a military and veteran friendly university.